jmccann-dev-10/learn-maven/README.md

 - [ ] I need a project I can build CSV files on the fly.
 - [ ] I want it to be made for the command line.
 - [ ] I want to be able to specify column names until I give an empty line.
-- [ ] I want to be able to specify the type of data for each column.
+- [ ] I want to be able to specify the type of data for each column
-- [ ] Column types must include:
+- [ ] Data types should include at minimum:
   - first name
   - last name
-  - date of birth
+  - date
   - street address
-  - city
   - state
   - zip
 - [ ] I want to specify how many rows to be created.
 - [ ] I want a csv to be created with randomized data.
-- [ ] I need it to be packaged as a jar, and the jar is executable

 ## 3. Project Notes
 <details>